tholden/dynareOBC/README.md

     * MaxCubatureDegree=INTEGER (default: 7)
          Specifies the degree of polynomial which will be integrated exactly in the highest degree, cubature performed.
          Values above 51 are treated as equal to 51.
+          * KappaPriorParameterA=FLOAT (default: 2)
+               With statistical cubature, the rate of decay of the standard deviation of the error is given a prior proportional to 1 - ( 1 - kappa^a ) ^ b.
+This setting gives the "a" parameter of this density.
+With high values of this parameter, convergence will be slower when integrating polynomials, but accuracy ought to be increased for non-differentiable functions.
+Setting this to 0 disables the prior on kappa.
-          * KappaPriorParameter=FLOAT (default: 1)
+          * KappaPriorParameterB=FLOAT (default: 2)
-               With statistical cubature, the rate of decay of the standard deviation of the error is given a truncated mode 1
+               With statistical cubature, the rate of decay of the standard deviation of the error is given a prior proportional to 1 - ( 1 - kappa^a ) ^ b.
+This setting gives the "b" parameter of this density.
+With high values of this parameter, the prior is flatter for large kappa, reducing the bias in these cases.
-               Frechet distributed prior with shape parameter given by this setting.
 Setting this to 0 disables the prior on kappa.
           * NoStatisticalCubature
                Disables the statistical improvement to the cubature algorithm, which aggregates results of cubature at different degrees.
 Will generally reduce accuracy, but increase speed.